Why Identity Has Become the Primary Attack Surface

 Most organizations still monitor identity too narrowly

-A common mistake is treating identity as if it were mostly an authentication issue.
-So detection tends to focus on things like:
+A common mistake is treating identity like it's mostly an authentication problem.
+So detection ends up concentrated on things like:

 - Failed logins